Beam Me Up Scotty (mixtape): Retrospective analysis

-"Twelve years after Beam Me Up Scotty, there are many more women making popular rap music and there’s no doubt that Nicki Minaj's success has inspired the variety and competition that exists now [...]
+"Twelve years after Beam Me Up Scotty, there are many more women making popular rap music and there's no doubt that Nicki Minaj's success has inspired the variety and competition that exists now [...]
 Women across rap explore the contours of their voices, building on a framework established by [Minaj].
 They complement their raps with delicate singing.
 They have tapped into her over-the-top wardrobe and wigs.
-Many came up remaking [Minaj's] songs and at their most fortunate, they’ve been able to collaborate with her".
+Many came up remaking [Minaj's] songs and at their most fortunate, they've been able to collaborate with her".

 Commercial performance

-In 2009, "I Get Crazy", featuring Lil Wayne, charted on the US Hot Rap Songs and Hot R&B/Hip-Hop Songs charts, at numbers 20 and 37 respectively, due to heavy airplay.
-Upon reissuing, the mixtape debuted at number two on the Billboard 200 selling over 80,000 copies in its first week.
-The mixtape became the "highest-charting re-released mixtape by a rapper and the highest-debuting female rap mixtape in history".
-The opening track of the reissue, "Seeing Green" with Drake and Lil Wayne debuted at number 12 on the Billboard Hot 100 and ranked as the week's best-selling song in pure sales.
-The 2021 re-release also made Minaj surpass Janet Jackson as the female artist with the second most top 10 singles on the Hot R&B/Hip-Hop Songs chart with "Seeing Green" debuting at number 8 without being officially released as a single.
+In 2009, "I Get Crazy" charted at number 20 on the US Hot Rap Songs chart and number 37 on the Hot R&B/Hip-Hop Songs chart.
+The 2021 reissue of the mixtape debuted at number two on the Billboard 200, selling 80,000 copies in its first week.
+It became the "highest-charting re-released mixtape by a rapper and the highest-debuting female rap mixtape in history".
+The opening track of the reissue, "Seeing Green", debuted at number 12 on the Billboard Hot 100 and ranked as the week's best-selling song in pure sales.
+"Fractions" debuted at number 52, "Itty Bitty Piggy" at 82, and "Crocodile Teeth" at 100.
+With three new entities on the Hot R&B/Hip-Hop Songs chart, Minaj extended her record as the female artist with the most songs charted.
+She also surpassed Janet Jackson as the woman with the second-most songs to reach the top 10 of the chart, with "Seeing Green" debuting at number 8.